bashrc2/LKMPG/5.17.3/LKMPG-5.17.3.md

 While you have seen lots of stuff that can be used to aid debugging here, there are some things to be aware of.
 Debugging is almost always intrusive.
-Adding debug code can change the situation enough to make the bug seem to dissappear.
-Thus you should try to keep debug code to a minimum and make sure it does not show up in production code.
+Adding debug code can change the situation enough to make the bug seem to disappear.
+Thus you should minimize the amount of debug code and ensure that it doesn\'t show up in production code.
 :::
 :::
 :::

-::: {#outline-container-org2769987 .outline-2}
+::: {#outline-container-org4a32a58 .outline-2}
-[14.]{.section-number-2} Scheduling Tasks {#org2769987}
+[14.]{.section-number-2} Scheduling Tasks {#org4a32a58}
 -----------------------------------------

 ::: {#text-14 .outline-text-2}